dentarg/auth0-blog/_posts/2017-10-06-azure-storage.markdown

 }
 ```

 The first step creates an instance of `StorageCredentials`.
 To do this, we just need to pass our `Account` name and account `Key`.
-These information can be retrieved as shown in the following screen:
+This information can be retrieved as shown in the following screen:

 ![Retrieving account name and account key from Azure Storage](https://i.stack.imgur.com/6rIuv.png)